florisdenhengst/ventai/README.md

 The query files in this folder should be run with the following order.

+**STAGE 0:** Run queries in Vasopressors if not all `concepts' from mimic-iii have been built

 **STAGE 1:** Retrieve time series data and demographic info independently.
 SOFA and SIRS scores are excluded in this stage since they should be calculated after sampling.

 **getGCS.sql:** Retrieves the GCS eye, motor, verbal and total score.
 Only total score will be used in remaining parts.